Senior School

 There are two stages of the SACE:

-• Stage 1, which usually begins in Year 10, with students studying the Personal Learning Plan, and continues through Year 11.
+- Stage 1, which usually begins in Year 10, with students studying the EIF, and continues through Year 11.

 To qualify for the SACE students must:

-• Achieve a C– or higher in the Stage 2 compulsory subjects.
+- Achieve a C– or higher in their chosen Stage 2 subjects.

 The compulsory requirements are:

-The remaining 90 credits can be gained through additional Stage 1 or Stage 2 subjects or Board-recognised courses (such as VET or community learning) of a student’s choice.
+The remaining 90 credits are generally achieved through their Year 11 choices; however, can be gained through any additional Stage 1 or Stage 2 subjects or board-recognised courses (such as VET or community learning) of a student’s choice.

-Contact the Senior School Coordinator for more information, or click on the links below to look further at the SACE website.
+For more information, please contact the Senior School Coordinator, or click on the links below to look further at the SACE website and other useful resources.

 Keith Area School Senior Secondary Handbook